brentwoo/brentwoo.github.io/_posts/2017-02-15-how-to-say-yes.md

 ---
 layout: post
-title: "How do say 'yes' 1000 different ways"
+title: "How to say 'yes' 1000 different ways"
 date: 2017-02-15
 ---